MYXF90/radix-inu-contracts/token-sale/README.md

 Our component's `new` function excepts a few arguments:

 1. `tokens_for_sale`: A bucket with tokens that customers should be able to buy.
 These tokens must be minted before instantiating the TokenSale component.
-For this example let's say that we pass in 10,000 newly minted Shiny Tokens (SHINY).
+For this example let's say that we pass in 40,000,000 XRDINU Tokens (XRDINU).
 2. `payment_token`: The address of the token we will accept as payment.
 XRD might be a good choice.
-3. `price_per_token`: The price in XRD per SHINY token.
-This means for 1 XRD a customer gets back 10 SHINY.
+3. `price_per_token`: The price in XRD per XRDINU token.
+This means for 1 XRD a customer gets back 10 XRDINU (for example).
 4. `max_personal_allocation`: The maximum allocation for each customer.
-Setting it to a value of `500` would mean that a customer may at max give us 500 XRD and will receive 5,000 SHINY in return.
+Setting it to a value of `500` would mean that a customer may at max give us 500 XRD and will receive 5,000 XRDINU in return.

 ## Step 2 - Whitelisting some customers: